G3bE/Core-8/README.md

 while `mov V2, [V3]` would take the value at 0xA832 (in this case 3) and put it into V2.
 > The last part is yet WIP

+Labels are case-sensitive, can start contain and end with any character except white spaces and commas.
+Labels can only replace addresses, but not registers or bytes.

 I listed all instructions with their valid arguments below.
 Instructions with multiple possible arguments are listed repeatedly.
 The list is incomplete atm.
 For a more complete, less good looking list view `src/cpu/cpu.h`